Emerson89/provisioning-instances/README.md

 # provider-instance
 ##Provisioning instance on aws with terraform##
+# Execute the command
 #terraform init
-Once created, configure the .tf file according to your user-name in aws, not the required keys and run the commands
+# Once created, configure the .tf file according to your user-name in aws, not the required keys and run the commands
 #terraform plan
-It will show the settings.
+# It will show the settings.
 #terraform apply
-Will apply
+# Will apply